gaetanlop/Apartments_Paris/README.md

 * **Stacked Model**: I wanted to implement what I learned recently on Model Stacking.
 It works well.

 ## Model performance
-The Stack Model outperformed the other approaches on the test and validation sets.
+The Stack Model outperformed the other approaches on the validation set.
 Here are the results in K euros.
 * **Linear Regression**: MAE= 82.6
 * **Random Forest**: MAE=77.6
 * **XGBoost**: MAE=80.5